plakak/easy-vuex-modules/README.md

 ```

 #### After:
-The `state` with `easy-vuex-modules` resolves pretty straighforward - you can provide a string like one would if
- there was no namespaces at all.
+The `state` with `easy-vuex-modules` resolves pretty straighforward - yyou can provide a string like you would if there was no namespaces at all.
  ```
 import { mapState } from `easy-vuex-modules`;